 Any woman who has undergone a mastectomy may consider going for breast reconstruction.
 Mastectomy involves having the breast removed, usually due to cancer.
 Reconstruction helps in building the shape of the lost breast.

 It is a great way of giving the woman her dignity back as losing a breast can affect their self-esteem and confidence.
-So regardless of whether you visit a Breast Augmentation Surgery in Southlake, TX or one in Los Angeles, as long as you are doing it for yourself, that’s all that matters.
+So as long as you are doing it for yourself, that’s all that matters.
 Breast reconstruction also gives the two breasts asymmetrical look by replacing breast tissue, skin, and the removed nipple.